exponea/kube-workshop/kubernetes/README.md

 Goals:

- - setup prometheus and grafana
+ - setup Prometheus and Grafana
+ - migrate app to version `4.0`
- - deploy new /metrics endpoind for monitoring and setup service monitor
+ - setup service monitor
- - show example graph/dashbard
+ - show example dashboard and graphs

-To setup prometheus with grafana run:
+To setup Prometheus with Grafana run this command:
 ```
 kubernetes/prometheus/deploy
 ```

-Deploy app version 4.0 with metrics support.
+Deploy app version `4.0` with `/metrics` endpoint for monitoring.

 Setup service monitor for app with command:
 ```